kth-step/HOL4P4/INSTALL.md

 ## How to edit and interact with theories

 The same tools used to edit HOL4 theories and run the HOL4 REPL can also be used for this project.
 Specifically, we recommend Emacs - a full guide for using HOL4 with Emacs can be found [here](https://hol-theorem-prover.org/HOL-interaction.pdf).

+# Automatic installation scripts for Ubuntu 22.04

+The `scripts` directory contains installation scripts.
+These may be run when installing HOL4P4 e.g. on a fresh virtual machine by

+	scripts/install.sh && scripts/install2.sh